maschmi/maschmi.github.io/_posts/2024-06-24-google-security-certificate.md

 featured: false
 image: assets/google-sec/img.png
 categories:
   - course
   - security
 tags:
   - course
   - security
   - entry-level
 ---

-## Why?

 One of the areas I want to get a better background and also want to focus more is security.
 This not only means securing an application while developing it, but also while running it.
 If I have to put a label on this, it may be DevSecOps.
 But I'm